CodePushGo/website/src/content/blog/en/capacitor-community-forums-for-plugin-developers.md

 ## Plugin Development Help

-Forums are an essential resource for developers working on [Capacitor plugins](https://capgo.app/plugins/).
+Forums are an essential resource for developers working on [React Native plugins](https://capgo.app/plugins/).
 They provide a space to test ideas, troubleshoot issues, and share finished plugins with the community.

 ### Testing Plugin Ideas